Hypnotherapy training entry requirements

 You do NOT need any specific formal qualifications, nor is it necessary to have any previous experience of hypnosis, hypnotherapy or any other complementary therapies.
 Some of our students do have this, but everything you need to pass will be taught on the course.

-You will be asked to an informal interview before we confirm your place; this is generally carried out on the phone.
+You will be offered an informal interview before we confirm your place; this is generally carried out on the phone.
 It is not needed if you have been to one of our hypnotherapy training taster days.

 If you have looked at our enrolment form you will have found that it asks about your health and whether you have a criminal record.
 This is not just being nosy, it's partly so we can ensure our course is accessible to you, and partly so we can advise you about whether you will be able to get insurance and practice as a hypnotherapist after you complete it.
 A 'yes' answer to any of the questions doesn't necessarily rule this out, but we think it's better to check before you have spent time and money on the course rather than afterwards.